rushimok73/AWS-SAA-C03-Notes/README.md

 Basic - Reporting every 5 min
 Detailed - Reporting ever 1 min and more metrics

+#### 1.3.8.2 Cloudwatch Alarms
+These can be set on certain metrics and go off when a certain threshold is exceeded With CloudWatch, you can combine several alarms into one composite alarm to create a summarized, aggregated health indicator over a whole application or group of resources.
+Composite alarms are alarms that determine their state by monitoring the states of other alarms.
+You define rules to combine the status of those monitored alarms using Boolean logic.

+#### 1.3.8.3 Cloudwatch Synthetic Canaries
+You can use Amazon CloudWatch Synthetics to create canaries, configurable scripts that run on a schedule, to monitor your endpoints and APIs.
+Canaries follow the same routes and perform the same actions as a customer, which makes it possible for you to continually verify your customer experience even when you don't have any customer traffic on your applications.
+By using canaries, you can discover issues before your customers do.

 ### 1.3.9.
 CloudTrail Essentials

 Concerned with who did what.